isabella232/sc_Charts/03-Script/Charts.markdown

 ## Interlude

+**Catie**
+The line chart's looking great!

+**Jessy**
-The line chart is now looking and working great, so at this point I'm going to shift focus and implement the bar chart.
-As you'll see I'm able to reuse a lot of what I've already shown through implementing the line chart, and this is testament to the great work done on the API by the developers of `Charts` and `MPAndroidChart`.
+And in general, working great!
+So, at this point I'm going to shift focus and implement the bar chart.
+As you'll see I'm able to reuse a lot of what I've already implemented for the line chart, and this is testament to the great work done on the API by the developers of `Charts` and `MPAndroidChart`.

 ## Demo